-SpaceX launches hefty rocket with 24 satellites
+SpaceX launches hefty rocket with 24 satellites, experiments

 The Falcon Heavy is the most powerful rocket in use today.
 Each first-stage booster has nine engines, for a total of 27 firing simultaneously at liftoff from NASA’s Kennedy Space Center.

 The first Falcon Heavy launch was in February 2018.
-That test flight put SpaceX founder Musk’s red Tesla convertible into an orbit stretching past Mars.
+That test flight put Musk’s red Tesla convertible into an orbit stretching past Mars.